 Your historical and artistic tour also includes a visit to the church located inside the grotta di San Calogero, a stop at the mediaeval Benedictine basilica of Santa Maria La Vetere and a stop at the chiesa di San Domenico church which houses two paintings by the famous Florentine painter, Filippo Paladini.

 You can also visit the cellars of an ancient mediaeval castle, later transformed into an anti-aircraft shelter during the war, and the pozzo di Grangela, an ingenious water supply project dating back to the Hellenic era.

 There are many Art Nouveau buildings, including the Town Hall, a work by Ernesto Basile, which preserves a magnificent fifteenth-century triptych, and the small Teatro Re, recently restored and open to the public.

 The city was the birthplace of Rosa Balistreri, an unconventional singer and composer, a brave woman and artist, who is very dear to all Sicilians.

-Our tour will end, for the delight of the most demanding palates, with the typical specialties of the place: fresh fish, arancini (fried rice balls), ricotta pastries and robust wines, closing with a digestive walk by the sea, along the new tourist pier of Vigata… pardon Licata, in perfect Montalbano style!
+Your tour will end, to the delight of the most demanding palates, with the local specialities: fresh fish, arancini, ricotta pastries and robust wines, and to help aid your digestion, one final walk on the seafront, along the new tourist pier, Vigata…Excuse me Licata, in perfect Montalbano style!